BuffJokester2448/TinTin-Config/README.md

 ### Put ```alias LOTJ='cd ~/TinTin-Config/LOTJ && tt++ master.tin'``` (only if config is installed in root) in your .bashrc or .zshrc and run ```LOTJ``` to launch LOTJ.

 ## Android Steps
-### Install Termux from F-DROID if you want to play it on mobile.
+### Install [Termux from F-DROID](https://f-droid.org/en/packages/com.termux/) or directly from [Github](https://github.com/termux/termux-app/releases) if you want to play it on mobile.

 ``pkg upgrade && pkg update``